 Contact the Board of Directors

-Carol Ostiguy-Finneran, LMHC Board Clerk (she/her)
+Carol Ostiguy-Finneran, LMHC (she/her): Board Clerk

-Carol (she/her) graduated with her MA from Antioch New England in 2007 where she majored in Counseling Psychology with a concentration in Expressive Arts Therapy.
+Carol graduated with her MA from Antioch New England in 2007 where she majored in Counseling Psychology with a concentration in Expressive Arts Therapy.
 She has worked as a sexual assault crisis counselor, as a correctional counselor and forensics clinician, in substance abuse treatment, in residential programs for adults with disabilities and in community mental health clinics.
 She has training and experience evaluating and treating both survivors and perpetrators of sexualized violence.
 She completed her EMDR basic training in 2016.
 She is most drawn to Feminist/Empowerment and Client Centered models of care along with the application of EMDR for trauma recovery.She is currently in full time private practice in Easthampton MA.

 Past Board / Steering Committee Members